 You’d be better off with a proper evening routine (see meta-habit 5), that gives your brain and body a chance to calm down and also helps you set yourself up for a successful tomorrow.

-Meta-Habit 4: A morning routine
+Meta-Habit 4: Follow a morning routine.

 Maybe you’ve heard the saying: The first hour of your day determines the rest of it.